nickangmc/Simple-Correlation-Project/README.md

 There were two main methods used to visualize the results: scatter plots and heatmaps.

 E.g.
-##### A Heatmap showing all the correlations between different types of social benefits vs crime rate in Victoria:
+##### A Heatmap showing all the correlations between different types of social benefits vs offences in Victoria:
 ![correlation-heatmap](https://raw.githubusercontent.com/nickangmc/social-benefits-vs-crime-rate/master/Visualizations/correlation-heatmap-between-social-benefits-and-crime.png)

 ---